ndejong/pfsense_fauxapi/README.md

 **Hint:** if not already, consider installing the `jq` tool on your local machine (not pfSense host) to pipe and manage JSON outputs from FauxAPI - https://stedolan.github.io/jq/

+**NB:** you MUST at least setup your `/etc/fauxapi/credentials.ini` file on the pfSense host before you continue, see the API Authentication section below.

 ## Client libraries

 #### Python